merovex-press/stranded-series/README.md

 **My audience are Christians.** We are tired of seeing science fiction espouse anti-Christian philosophy.
 Decisions should reflect or have consequences based on Christian values.

 ### CREATORS STATEMENT
-The Creators Statement is an opportunity to clearly and succinctly spell out the thematic and conceptual ideas and premise behind your series.
+_The Creators Statement is an opportunity to clearly and succinctly spell out the thematic and conceptual ideas and premise behind your series.
 What are the metaphors and philosophies embedded in your story?
 How do your characters reflect the questions you wish to explore?
-What are the underlying beliefs that drive the story?
+What are the underlying beliefs that drive the story?_

 ### LOOK AND FEEL
-The Look + Feel section details the intended visual aesthetics of your series.
+_The Look + Feel section details the intended visual aesthetics of your series.
 What is the Style of the show, how will it appear to audiences?
-What are the techniques, colours, compositions, and visual influences on the series?
+What are the techniques, colors, compositions, and visual influences on the series?_

 ### VISUAL REFERENCES
-A visual gallery of images that provide a mood-board and visual guide to the aesthetic style of the show.
+_A visual gallery of images that provide a mood-board and visual guide to the aesthetic style of the show.
 Interiors, exteriors, tones, texture, style, costume and design.
-This may also include images and elements drawn from other productions or artists that ‘resonate’ with you as relevant or informative to your project.
+This may also include images and elements drawn from other productions or artists that ‘resonate’ with you as relevant or informative to your project._

 ## SYNOPSIS
 <!-- The Synopsis of your series is short document of less than 1 page (4-5 paragraphs) that summarizes the world of the story, the major characters and the central tension. -->